 1. Early Life

 In the early stages of development, an infant makes use of algebra to calculate trajectories and you might be surprised to know how!
-A 16-week baby is able to assess the direction of an object approaching and is even able to determine the position where the object will land.
+A 16-week baby can assess the direction of an object approaching and is even able to determine the position where the object will land.
 Babies easily estimate the distance between them and the toy and are also able to track the objects.
 What do you think is playing a role here?
 Of course, it’s Algebra!
-Despite the fact that the infants have no theoretical knowledge of the algebraic operations, yet they are able to make efficient use of it.
+Even though the infants have no theoretical knowledge of algebraic operations, they can make efficient use of it.

 2. Professional Advancement

 In whatever field you want to strive ahead, algebra is going to be needed.
-When a student goes from school to college, chances are that algebra will find a way in whatever subject a student opts.
-Most of the times, physical and chemical sciences employ the basics of algebraic equations.
-In the case of computer sciences, the algorithms are based on the algebraic operations only.
-Moreover, algebra is involved in the field of art and architecture to calculate correct proportions so as to put forth a masterpiece.
-Basic knowledge about the algebraic operations also prepares a person for the work front.
+When a student goes from school to college, chances are that algebra will find a way in whatever subject a student opts for.
+Most of the time, physical and chemical sciences employ the basics of algebraic equations.
+In the case of computer sciences, the algorithms are based on algebraic operations only.
+Moreover, algebra is involved in the field of art and architecture to calculate the correct proportions to put forth a masterpiece.
+Basic knowledge of algebraic operations also prepares a person for the work front.